ZichooleLongGui/enterprise/README.md

 - **Dynamic Config** - Load config from environment variables, flags and a config file, all integrated into one interface.
 Config is merged, watched and reloaded as it changes.

+- **Plugin Loading** - Plugins can be built via the command line or built and loaded on the fly.
+Build your apps and the micro toolkit once, swap out plugins at runtime.
+This enables a flexible and portable runtime.

 - secure by default: tls enabled
 - authentication: rbac and service-to-service
 - central control plane